 Understanding Disputes

 A dispute occurs when a customer challenges a payment with their bank, card issuer, or payment provider instead of contacting the merchant directly.
-The payment channel opens a formal case that requires the merchant’s response within a set deadline.
+The payment channel opens a formal case that requires a response within a set deadline.
 If no response is submitted in time, the case is automatically closed in favor of the customer.

 Types of Disputes